Hot Water Baseboard Heater Safety

-Baseboard heater safety is a matter of ongoig conversation.
+Baseboard heater safety is an ongoing conversation.
 Many people have genuine safety concerns about their baseboard heaters.
 It's something we've talked about before and we'll continue to talk about it into the future.
-In the interest of adding more details to the discussion, let's go through the known dangers associated with fixed-position finned tube element space heating.

 Electric vs Hot Water Baseboard Heaters